Nitrate Pollution Awareness Week, July 26-August 1, 2026 Tip Sheet

 Samantha Puckett, Clean Water Program Director, spuckett@iwla.org

-Below are several dimensions of the nitrate issue and a list of webinars featuring experts on these topics in late July.
+Below are key topics and a list of four webinars featuring experts on nitrate pollution.

 Nitrate in drinking water is linked to serious health problems